swiftly-solution/documentation/docgen/output/events/gameevents/onsurvivalparadropbreak.md

 ---

 # OnSurvivalParadropBreak
-This event is triggered when survival_paradrop_break is triggered
+This event is triggered when survival_paradrop_break is triggered.
 ::: tabs
 @tab Lua
 ```lua